lumeland/lume.land/cms/deployment/vps.md

 ---
-title: Deploy in a VPS
+title: Deploy on a VPS
-description: How to setup LumeCMS in a VPS with live preview and versioning.
+description: How to setup LumeCMS on a VPS with live preview and versioning.
-order: 1
+order: 2
 ---

 The best experience using LumeCMS is when it's connected to Lume, so it can